tnahs/wiki-public/docs/recipes/sourdough-bread/index.md

 [^timer]: The first proofing has begun at this point and it's necessary to keep track of the elapsed time to compare to the table under [Proofing Times](#proofing-times).

-[^pre-shaping]: This step is typically done after the first proofing however if done improperly this canccause the dough to deflate.
+[^pre-shaping]: This step is typically done after the first proofing however if done improperly this can cause the dough to deflate.
 A simple workaround is to split the dough before the first proofing.

 ### Baking the Dough